Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Constraints from clusters: CDM

 To test the robustness of our results, we performed the same analysis with different sub-samples drawn from our cosmological sample or from the PSZ, as described in Sect.~\ref{sec:sampleselfunc}, following that section's discussion of completeness.
 Figure~\ref{fig:diffsamples} shows the likelihood contours of the three samples (blue, \texttt{MMF3} S/N $> 8$; red, \texttt{MMF3} S/N $> 7$; black, \texttt{MMF1} S/N $> 7$) in the ($\Omega_\mathrm{m}, \sigma_8$) plane.
 There is good agreement between the three samples.
 Obviously the three samples are not independent, as many clusters are common, but the noise estimates for \texttt{MMF3} and \texttt{MMF1} are different leading to different selection functions.
 Table~\ref{tab:constraints} summarizes the best-fit values.

-We perform the same analysis as on the baseline cosmological sample (SZ+BAO+BBN), but assuming a different computation of the completeness function using the Monte Carlo method described in Sect.~\ref{sec:sampleselfunc}.
-Figure~\ref{fig:diffsamples} shows the change in the 2D likelihoods when the alternative approach is adopted.
-The Monte Carlo estimation (in purple), being close to the analytic one, gives constraints that are similar, but shifts the contour along the ($\Omega_\mathrm{m},\sigma_8$) degeneracy.
+We perform the same analysis as on the baseline cosmological sample (SZ+BAO+BBN), but employing a different computation of the completeness function using the Monte Carlo method described in Sect.~\ref{sec:sampleselfunc}.
+Figure~\ref{fig:diffsamples} shows the change in the 2D likelihoods when this alternative approach is adopted.
+The Monte Carlo estimation (in purple), being close to the analytic one, gives constraints that are similar, but enlarge the contour along the ($\Omega_\mathrm{m},\sigma_8$) degeneracy.